What is Preventive Maintenance?

 5. Continuous Improvement:

 Ongoing improvements to the processes, operational tasks, schedules, etc., based on the learnings from the history and industry best practices help to institutionalize the knowledge and standards and to roll out a world-class preventive maintenance program.
-Includes identifying opportunities for streamlining the practices, eliminating waste and deploying horizontally.
+Includes definition and tracking of metrics, identifying opportunities for streamlining the practices, eliminating waste and deploying horizontally.

 Horizontal Deployment is the process of sharing the learnings and best practices laterally across the organization.
 In preventive maintenance context, the improvements made for specific equipment, to avoid a potential breakdown can be copied over to all the other stuff belonging to the same class of material.
 Propagates peer-level learning and avoids expensive failures.